TRafi9/documentation/docs/kubernetes/kindCommands.md

 # Kind Commands

-kind is a tool used to run Kubernetes clusters inside Docker containers for local development and testing purposes.
+Kind is a tool used to run Kubernetes clusters inside Docker containers for local development and testing purposes.

 ### Get cluster names in kind